SB 1383 – Rio Vista

 Organic waste emits 20% of the state’s methane, a climate superpollutant 84 times more potent than carbon dioxide.

-How it works:
+How it Works:

-- Empty the contents into your brown organics cart.
+2. Empty the contents into your brown organics cart.

-- Set out your organics cart for weekly pickup.
+3. Set out your organics cart for weekly pickup.

 What is Senate Bill (SB 1383)

 The State has committed to reducing greenhouse gas emissions, improving human health, and creating clean jobs that support resilient local economies.
-Implementing the statewide plan under SB 1383 will reduce short-lived, harmful, super pollutants with significant warming impacts, and is essential to achieving California’s climate goals.
+Implementing the statewide plan under SB 1383 will reduce short-lived, harmful superpollutants with significant warming impacts and is essential to achieving California’s climate goals.

-Organic waste, such as food scraps, yard trimmings, paper, and cardboard, make up half of what Californians send to landfills.
+Organic waste, such as food scraps, yard trimmings, paper, and cardboard, makes up half of what Californians send to landfills.
 Organic waste in landfills emits 20% of the State’s methane, a climate super pollutant 84 times more potent than carbon dioxide.

 Frequently Asked Questions